The How-To Guide That Will Help You Start A Success Content Marketing Campaign

 Introduction – What is Content Marketing?

-Unlike typical marketing methods, content marketing is all about creating and sharing valuable content with your current and potential customers.
+Unlike typical marketing methods, content marketing is all about creating and sharing valuable content with your current and potential customers change the results page.
 By creating and spreading quality information using blogs, social media and rich media websites, you can expand your audience, educate them and convert prospects into customers.
 Unlike copywriting, content marketing is less about persuasion and conversion and more about relationships, education and brand awareness.
 This makes it an incredibly profitable tool - especially in the “sharing” culture that we have today.

 Most of the time content marketing is associated with blogging, which is a great tool for both small and big businesses.
 And that’s where the majority of them starts – no matter the niche.
 Even if you are dentist, you can easily come up with valuable content to share with your readers (sample taken from Personal Care Dentistry in Roseville, Minnesota):